Baskaboo/baskaboo-reality-os/users-guide-to-the-simulation.md

 When we understand the code of Baskaboo, we stop being passive players in the game.
 We begin to become **conscious operators** of our own Reality OS.

-And that may be the most exciting thing that can happen to a human being
+And that may be the most exciting thing that can happen to a human being.